nyu-dh/website/source/_news/2023-06-22-fellow-spotlight-black-burials.md

 Marshall’s growing body of digital projects have gained acclaim at NYU and beyond.
 Her graduate thesis alone earned the GSAS Master's Award for Academic Achievement, the Department of History Master’s Award for Academic Achievement, and third place in the Threesis Academic Challenge.

----

-_Take the [Black Burials in Philadelphia: A Walking Tour](https://jubilee.hosting.nyu.edu/wordpress/home/) and read more about projects funded by the [NYU DH Graduate Fellowship program](http://digitalhumanities.nyu.edu/projects/fellowships/)._
+The tour is available online at [Black Burials in Philadelphia: A Walking Tour](https://jubilee.hosting.nyu.edu/wordpress/home/).